Released: November 1996

 Released: March 1990

-“We wanna be free to do what we wanna do/ And we wanna get loaded” The Peter Fonda sample from cult flick The Wild Angels wasn’t just a nifty soundbite; it virtually served as Primal Scream’s mission statement as they espoused the joys of freedom and fucked-up fun, bringing acid house and rave to the mainstream masses with honking horns and a swaggering, soulful groove.
+“We wanna be free to do what we wanna do/ And we wanna get loaded” The Peter Fonda sample from cult flick The Wild Angels wasn’t just a nifty soundbite; it virtually served as Primal Scream’s mission statement as they espoused the joys of freedom and fucked-up fun, translating acid house and rave into a mainstream concern and somehow making a rambling, seven-minute epic with virtually no...

 Released: March 1990